grafana/faro-web-sdk/packages/plugin-page-meta/README.md

-# @grafana/frontend-agent-plugin-page-meta
+# @grafana/javascript-agent-plugin-page-meta

-Grafana Frontend Agent plugin for gathering meta of the page.
+Grafana JavaScript Agent plugin for gathering meta of the page.